ZACKHADD/Data_Codes_Steps/Overview Subjects/ADF/AZURE DATA FACTORY.md

 ![image](https://github.com/ZACKHADD/Data_Codes_Steps/assets/59281379/168791a5-b906-4d44-ad0e-299fa6eb89f3)

+###### Derived column Transformation :
+This transformation makes it possible to update or modify existing columns or create new ones.

+###### Aggregate Transformation :
+Performs an aggregation on data using a group by clause and it is also possible to do in it the same as we can do in derived column transformation.

 ###### Pivot Transformation :
 A little bit similar to power query, we create a pivot transformation by specifying the coloums to group data by and the remaining one will be pivoted.